The use of innovation labs has now become a popular method of managing innovation among companies.

 Unfortunately, many innovation labs do not have a clear process for the stages.
 This includes what to evaluate before the project could proceed to the next stage, which is vital for efficiently using this type of funnel.

 4. Excluding Other Potential Sources of Ideas

 If innovation is an engine, then ideas are its fuel.
 As a matter of fact, you simply can’t do any innovation without ideas.
 This is why idea generation is the lifeblood of organizations, vital to competitiveness and survival.

 However, innovation labs that failed, lack diverse thinking for finding solutions.
 Most rely upon ideas that sprung up from their own ranks.
 When it comes to idea generation, it is important to have as many ideas from sources that are as diverse as possible to gain insights from different perspectives.

 It is also worth looking at the principle of open innovation, which is about believing that there are other sources out there for excellent ideas outside of the team.
 This will net you insights from communities with cultures and backgrounds that are completely different than your team.

 5. Working With the Wrong Team

 The success of the innovation lab largely depends on the team behind it.
-One thing to remember is that the focus for innovation success should not only be about the solution but also about how well it integrates with the business.
+One thing to remember is that the focus for innovation success should not only be on the solution but also on how well it integrates with the business.

 That is why the team and its governance are important.
 It certainly helps if the team is not from within the organization, or at least does not have big responsibilities that will tie them down.